ENDTesters/Wipe-Audit-Tool/README.md

     - One click to download Work report for successful wipes.
     - One click to generate and save a simple .txt audit report.
     - One click to view device on Securaze dashboard.
-    - Convenient links to manufacturer support pages
+    - Convenient links to manufacturer support pages.
-    - Unique links for GEODIS

 ## Usage